-Educator, Puppeteer, Designer, Director, Actor.
+Educator, Puppeteer, Designer, Director.

 As an educator I strive to find a way to connect with students, make them feel seen, to know that they belong, and that who they are is important.
 As an educator I have had the opportunity to teach a variety of age groups from Kindergarten, all the way to College students about to graduate, and everyone in between as well!
 I pride myself in my adaptability in meeting students where they are at, and teaching them in the way that is most conducive to their individual growth!
 Whether it is drama integration through the bespoke curriculum model in K-12 schools, guiding college students through their first foray into props design, or showing folks new to theatre the ropes at our local community theatre I always teach with kindness and respect at the forefront!